Vankata453/ZoneInternetGamesServer/README.md

 It matches players in lobbies, depending on the game being played, as well as the chosen skill level.
 It can manage many matches of any of the games at the same time.

-Each game has custom messages, which need to be supported by the server in order for it to function properly.
+Each game has custom messages, which are supported by the server in order for it to function properly.
-The current progress on individual game support is the following:

 #### Internet Backgammon (Windows 7)

-Fully supported, according to my testing.

 ![Internet Backgammon (7)](docs/img/README_BackgammonPreview.png)

 #### Internet Checkers (Windows 7)

-Fully supported, according to my testing.

 ![Internet Checkers (7)](docs/img/README_CheckersPreview.png)

 #### Internet Spades (Windows 7)

-Fully supported, according to my testing.

 ![Internet Spades (7)](docs/img/README_SpadesPreview.png)

 #### Internet Backgammon (Windows XP/ME)

-Fully supported, according to my testing.

 ![Internet Backgammon (XP/ME)](docs/img/README_BackgammonXPPreview.png)

 #### Internet Checkers (Windows XP/ME)

-Fully supported, according to my testing.

 ![Internet Checkers (XP/ME)](docs/img/README_CheckersXPPreview.png)

 #### Internet Spades (Windows XP/ME)

-Fully supported, according to my testing.

 ![Internet Spades (XP/ME)](docs/img/README_SpadesXPPreview.png)

 #### Internet Hearts (Windows XP/ME)

-Fully supported, according to my testing.

 ![Internet Hearts (XP/ME)](docs/img/README_HeartsXPPreview.png)

 #### Internet Reversi (Windows XP/ME)

-Fully supported, according to my testing.

 ![Internet Reversi (XP/ME)](docs/img/README_ReversiXPPreview.png)

 > [!NOTE]
 >
-> For all games, no matter supported or not, there are differences from original server behaviour:
+> For all games, there are differences from original server behaviour:
 >
 > * **If an opponent leaves the game, instead of replacing them with an AI player, the server ends the game.**
 >